 Once you know your customer once you know your goals, you can now create and digital marketing strategy.
 Please make sure you don’t expect too much too soon it takes a while to implement and to see the results of it but make sure you do set clear objectives and clear online goals

 I hope this helps!

-Please tell me if you will now set goals online?
+Please tell me if you will now set goals online in 2021?
 If you don’t mind sharing, it would be good to know what your business objectives are for your online business.
 Please let me know in the comments.